-This paper is organized as follows: Section II describes the problem and defines the control objectives for APPJs.
-Section III introduces the NPV-DeePC framework, describing the DNN architecture and its integration into the DeePC approach.
-Section IV presents simulation results that validate the proposed method, and Section V concludes with a summary of key findings and future directions.
+This paper is organized as follows.
+Section II describes the problem and defines the control objectives for APPJs.
+Section III introduces the NPV-DeePC framework, detailing the DNN architecture and its integration into the DeePC approach.
+Section IV presents simulation results validating the proposed method, and Section V concludes with a summary of key findings and directions for future work.